ConnorLukan87/DroneProject/ThermalCamera/README.md

 # This directory contains:

 1. An interactive python notebook "rotate_images.ipynb" that is used to augment the data
-2. Another python notebook "training_and_test.ipynb" that is used for just what you think.
+2. Another python notebook "training_and_test.ipynb" that is used for training the 512x640 model
+3. A python notebook "training_and_test2.ipynb" that shows what I tried for the high resolution model.

 ## Data augmentation